-Immune boosters and prevention
+Immune boosters and prevention:

 Here are several supplements and other ideas that can help to bolster the immune system.
-Make an appointment with one of our physicians to discuss a customized immune support Rx including specific dosage recommendations.
+Make an appointment with one of our providers to discuss a customized immune support Rx including specific dosage recommendations.

 - Vitamin D3: Researchers have hypothesized that rates of illness increase during winter months because of widespread vitamin D deficiency.
 Supplementation with vitamin D3 during the cold and flu season can significantly lower rates of infection.
 Vitamin D3, among other things, increases the body’s production of cathelicidin, which is an antimicrobial.
 The Vitamin D Council recommends a maintenance dosage of 1000IU of Vitamin D3 for every 25 pounds of body weight, but a simple and inexpensive blood test allows us to customize the dose.

 - Fish oil: While not specifically shown to prevent cold and flu, omega-3 essential fatty acids generally support a healthy intestinal tract and immune system and provide other long term benefits.

 - Probiotics: Many studies have shown reductions in episodes of upper respiratory infections in those taking probiotics.
 This study showed a drastic reduction in fever and upper respiratory symptoms in children who took probiotics.

 - Vitamin C: Studies on vitamin C’s role in helping colds/flu have been mixed.
 However, it is indisputable that vitamin C is a powerful antioxidant.

 - Zinc: Zinc is essential for white blood cells to function normally.
 Just 10-15mg of zinc per day can be key in warding off infection.
 Here are some good food sources of zinc.